Treatment Options for Unexplained Fainting

 - Making changes to your diet, such as eating small, more frequent meals; increasing salt, fluid and potassium intake; and avoiding caffeine and alcohol.

 - Elevating the head of your bed while sleeping by using extra pillows or placing risers under the legs of the head of the bed.

 If you continue to have fainting spells after making some simple lifestyle changes, your doctor may prescribe a medication.
 It is helpful to determine the cause of the fainting in order to recommend the most appropriate medicine for your condition.

 Treatment if Fainting Is Heart-Related

-If your doctor suspects that your fainting is from a heart-related cause such as an abnormal heart rhythm, he or she may prescribe additional testing or heart monitoring to help determine the cause.
-An insertable cardiac monitor (ICM) may help your doctor to rule in or rule out an abnormal heart rhythm as the cause of your fainting.
-Treatment options may include a lifestyle change, medication, an implantable pacemaker or implantable defibrillator, or an ablation procedure.
-Your doctor will decide on the treatment based on your condition.
+If your doctor suspects that your fainting is from a heart-related cause such as an abnormal heart rhythm, your doctor may prescribe additional testing or heart monitoring to help determine the cause.
+An insertable cardiac monitor (ICM) may help your doctor determine if an abnormal heart rhythm is the cause of your fainting.
+This option may be more applicable if you have had more than one fainting spell, and they seem to occur infrequently or over long periods of time.
+Once the cause of the fainting has been determined, treatment options may include a lifestyle change, medication, an implantable device (such as a pacemaker or implantable defibrillator) or other options.
+Your doctor will decide on the best treatment based on your diagnosis.